History of Seabrook

 For those looking for bed and breakfast-style lodging, Seabrook has that, too.
 The Beacon Hill Guest House Bed and Breakfast, the Pelican’s Nest, and the Old Parsonage House are some of Seabrook’s finest B&Bs.

-The Lakewood Yacht Club offers lakeside sailing school and charters.
-Classes and charters are available daily, overnight and on weekends.
+The Lakewood Yacht Club offers lakeside sailing schools and charters.
+Classes and charters are available daily, overnight, and on weekends.
 They even offer classes for children and dinner cruises.
 Houston Party Boats and The Spirit of Texas Paddlewheeler is located in Seabrook inside the marina on Nasa Parkway.
-Their boat rides are unique and fun and can be the perfect venue to hold an event, party or even wedding.
+Their boat rides are unique and fun and can be the perfect venue to hold an event, party, or even a wedding.

 Wanting authentic Mexican food?
 Then Laredo’s is the place to be.
 Iguanas Ranas has a beautiful interior and personable staff, not to mention the food is fresh and flavorful.
 No time to sit and wait, then stop by Taqueria Nasa for quick a taco or burrito.

 Wait, that’s not all!
-Seabrook is also home to variety of American diners, cafes and restaurants.
-As mentioned Tookie’s is famous for their burgers, but the Pelican Grill has been featured on the Food Network on the popular show Restaurant Impossible.
+Seabrook is also home to a variety of American diners, cafes, and restaurants.
+As mentioned Tookie’s is famous for its burgers, but the Pelican Grill has been featured on the Food Network on the popular show Restaurant Impossible.
 Seabrook was Restaurant Impossible’s first stop in Texas, and Chef Robert Irvine gave the local diner an amazing face-lift.